What is dermatitis?

 - Bathing Reduce how often you bath or shower, using lukewarm water.
 Showers are better.
 Replace standard soap with a substitute such as a mild detergent soap-free cleanser: your chemist or dermatologist can advise you.

-- Clothing Wear soft smooth cool clothes; wool is best avoided.
+- Clothing Wear soft smooth cool clothes; coarse fibres (wool or synthetic) are best avoided (microfine merino wool may be suitable)

 - Irritants Protect your skin from dust, water, solvents, detergents, injury.